< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 As far as intellectual property went, that was covered in the "Patents & Copyrights Clause" of the main text of the Constitution, which empowered Congress to "promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."

-There were many practical questions that it did not answer, in some cases because the questions weren't being asked at the time.
+There were many practical questions that it did not answer, in some cases because the questions weren't being asked at the outset.
 For example, did a citizen have a right to encrypt data?
 Could citizens be compelled by the authorities to decrypt it?
-The Constitution said nothing in particular about what is now called "crypto" technology.
-It also said nothing specific about foreign spying, since the right of the state to keep secrets was unquestioned, with the right to deal with spies broadly covered under the war powers clauses of the Constitution.
+The Constitution said nothing in particular about what is now called "crypto" technology, because nobody had given it much thought.
+It also said nothing specific about foreign spying, but not for the same reason: the right of the state to keep secrets was unquestioned, with the right to deal with spies broadly covered under the war powers clauses of the Constitution.

-* As footnotes to the emergence of the clash between technology and data rights:
+* As footnotes to the evolution of the clash between technology and data rights:

-* Personal computing got started in the late 1970s, mostly on a hobbyist basis, to boom in the 1980s with the introduction of the Apple II PC and the IBM PC.
+* Personal computing got started in the late 1970s, mostly on a hobbyist basis, to boom in the 1980s with the introduction of the Apple II and the IBM PCs.
 PCs became widespread, with companies springing up to provide software and other tools for them.
-Computer communications were primitive in the era, using low-speed "dialup modem" connections on the public phone network, and generally reliant on "online service providers", most prominently Compuserve.
+Computer communications were primitive in that era, generally based on low-speed "dialup modem" connections on the public phone network and reliant on "online service providers", most prominently Compuserve.
 Compuserve and its rivals provided email, bulletin boards, news, weather, and other services.
 There was also a global BBS named "USENET" that ran on large mainframe computers, connected over the emerging global internet, which the computer-literate could access via dialup, using a PC as a terminal.

-It was at this time that serious fighting over information technology began.
-One of the first regulatory acts relative to computing was the "Electronic Computing Privacy Act (ECPA) of 1986", which simply plugged a loophole, saying that digital data was covered by the same privacy laws as telephone voice conversations.
+It was at this time that fighting over information technology began in earnest.
+One of the first regulatory acts relative to computing was the "Electronic Computing Privacy Act (ECPA)" of 1986 -- which simply plugged a loophole, saying that digital data was covered by the same privacy laws as telephone voice conversations.
 The ECPA did say that the government had the right to read emails if they were over 180 days old, on the basis that they were abandoned property.

-Popular computing was still largely a playful exercise in the 1980s.
-It didn't really start to become economically and socially significant until the 1990s, with the introduction of the internet and the World-Wide Web.
-While it meant a massive improvement in global access to information, of course it introduced problems as well:
+Personal computing didn't really start to become economically and socially significant until the 1990s, with the introduction of the internet and the World-Wide Web.
+While the global internet meant a massive improvement in access to information, of course it introduced problems as well:

 There was nothing secret about any of this crypto technology, meaning there was little control over its spread.
 In the late 1980s, a crypto geek named Phil Zimmermann came up with a crypto software package named "Pretty Good Privacy (PGP)".
 PGP imitated the public-key encryption technology of RSA, with hybrid encryption provided using a number of available symmetric ciphers.

-In 1994 the Clinton White House announced the intent to set up a cryptosystem in which the government would perform "key escrow", retaining the private keys of all the users.
+That understanding was obtained in a backwards fashion.
+In 1994, the Clinton White House announced the intent to set up a cryptosystem in which the government would perform "key escrow", retaining the private keys of all the users.
 The cryptosystem was known as the "American Escrowed Encryption Standard".
 It involved two encryption standards -- one named "Clipper" for telephone communications, and the other named "Capstone" for computer communications.
-Alice could, in principle, buy a phone with a Clipper chip in it, and when she obtained the phone, the government would receive the private key for it.
+Alice could, in principle, buy a phone with a Clipper chip in it, with the government obtaining the private key for it.
 The key would be split in half, with each key provided to a different government organization.
 A law enforcement agency would have to go to both organizations to obtain the full key.

 Not surprisingly, the government was the only entity in favor of the scheme.
 The industry response was overwhelmingly negative -- one protest being that the Clipper Chip would make US products unattractive to foreign buyers, who would not like the US government having a "back door" into their communications.
 By 1996, the Clipper Chip had been effectively abandoned.

-That set the pattern for later attempts to clamp down on encryption, always starting out with a grand initiative that then bogged down in reality.
-Governments began to embrace the reality.
+That set the pattern for later attempts to clamp down on encryption, always starting out with a grand initiative that quickly bogged down in the real world.
+Governments began to accept reality.
 In the spring of 1999, the German government announced that it would help support the development of open-source cryptotech and recommend it to German citizens.
 The French government formally scrapped attempts at key escrow; the Canadian government formally announced a "hands-off" policy towards encryption, and in the US the Clinton Administration announced in a policy statement on crypto export that stated: "Americans will remain free to use any encryption system domestically."

 In the summer of 2000, the Clinton Administration followed up this move by relaxing the restrictive export controls on crypto software that had been the law, much to the relief of US crypto-technology companies.
 A precedent had been set for the right to strong encryption -- but no definitive decision had been made in court.
-The US government would revisit the issue, replaying it repeatedly.
+The US government would revisit the issue, with much the same results each time.
 As the saying goes: Lunacy is doing the same thing over and over again, expecting different results.

 * Another significant development during the 1990s relative to internet law was Section 230 of the "Communications Decency Act (CDA)" of 1996.
-As its name implies, the CDA was primarily intended to censor porn on the internet, keeping it away from the innocent eyes of minors -- but in the 1997 decision in RENO V. AMERICAN CIVIL LIBERTIES UNION, the US Supreme Court judged that the CDA went too far in suppressing speech -- which was more or less typical of 1st Amendment cases, free speech generally winning in court.
+As its name implied, the CDA was primarily intended to censor porn on the internet, keeping it away from the innocent eyes of minors -- but in the 1997 decision in RENO V. AMERICAN CIVIL LIBERTIES UNION, the US Supreme Court judged that the CDA went too far in suppressing speech.
+That decision was more or less typical of 1st Amendment cases, free speech generally winning in court.

 In fact, although there was much fuss about internet porn early on, it didn't turn out to be such a problem.
 Pornographers remained largely in their own domains and generally stayed out of mainstream websites; search engines incorporated "SafeSearch" filters that, if a user wanted or parents stipulated, blocked access to porn sites.
 Porn sites always notified incoming users that they carried "mature content" and asked if the users wanted to proceed -- with many of the sites also demanding payment.
 The system was not perfect, but it was stable, and nobody had better ideas.